 #4.
 Croke Park Stadium Tour & GAA Museum, Dublin

-The Croke Park Stadium Tour offers you the chance to explore the home of Gaelic sport and take a behind-the-scenes journey through this 82,300 capacity stadium.
+The Croke Park Stadium Tour & Junior Explorer Tour offer you the chance to explore the home of Gaelic sport and take a behind-the-scenes journey through this 82,300 capacity stadium.
 Enjoy an unrivalled state-of-the-art interactive visitor experience and find out more about Ireland’s unique national games of Gaelic football and hurling, the fastest field team sport in the world.
 The guided Stadium Tour offers an access-all-areas experience as you walk in the footsteps of legends and visit the team dressing rooms before going pitch-side via the players’ tunnel and taking a seat in the VIP area.
 Enjoy panoramic views from the top tier of the stand – 30 meters above the famous pitch!

 The whole family can explore the GAA Museum with its exhibition galleries that vividly illustrate the story of Gaelic games from ancient times to present day.
 Featured exhibitions include the original Sam Maguire and Liam MacCarthy Cups, the official GAA Hall of Fame, temporary exhibitions and many other exhibits.